 Submissions will be evaluated based on the following criteria:

 EDITING AND PUBLISHING

-Minor edits may be made to submissions for spelling, grammar, and/or adherence to Association Press (AP) Styles.
+Minor edits may be made to submissions for spelling, grammar, and/or adherence to American Psychological Association (APA) 7th edition style.
 If revisions beyond editorial are necessary, feedback will be provided to the submitting author(s).

 If republishing the content elsewhere (e.g., author’s own website), please link to the AASP blog post by including, “Originally published on Association for Applied Sport Psychology Blog.”
 If the content was published elsewhere first, AASP can link to and credit the original source.
 Please note that self-plagiarism will not be permitted; content submitted must be original content.
 Authors will have the opportunity to provide a link to their own website in the author biography section.